pinya/a-frame-new-year/README.md

     npm start

-Then launch the site from your favourite browser:
+Then launch the site from your favorite browser:

 [__http://localhost:3000/__](http://localhost:3000/)